serverpod/serverpod_docs/versioned_docs/version-1.2.0/05-concepts/06-database/02-models.md

 All fields are persisted by default and have an implicit `persist` set on each field.

 ### Data representation
-Storing a field with a primitive / core dart type will be handled as the their respective type.
-But if you use a complex type, such as another model, a `List` or a `Map` these will be stored as a `json` object in the database.
+Storing a field with a primitive / core dart type will be handled as its respective type.
+However, if you use a complex type, such as another model, a `List`, or a `Map`, these will be stored as a `json` object in the database.

 ```yaml
 class: Company